shiveshmukund/Diwali-Sales-Analysis-Python/README.md

 - **Prioritize female customers, especially aged 26–35**, in campaign targeting and personalized offers — they are both the most frequent and highest-spending segment.
 - **Concentrate inventory and logistics investment** in Uttar Pradesh, Maharashtra, and Karnataka, which together account for a disproportionate share of revenue.
 - **Stock up early on Food, Clothing & Apparel, and Electronics** ahead of the next festive season, since these three categories consistently outsell the rest.
-- **Design occupation-aware offers** (e.g. for IT, Healthcare, and Aviation professionals) who show higher purchasing power.
+- **Design occupation-aware offers** (e.g., for IT, Healthcare, and Aviation professionals) who show higher purchasing power.

 ---